tintin10q/computational-linguistics-summary/Prediction/Hidden Markov Models.md

 A is a |Q|-by-|Q| matrix, where each cell $A_{ij}$ indicates the probability of moving from state $i \in Q$ to state $j \in Q$.
 This means that we need some corpus with annotated data where we can observe PoS tags.

 We can do the estimation using maximum likelihood estimates.
 The formula of that is: $$p(t_{i}, t_{i-n:i-1}) = \frac{c(t_{i-n:i-1}, t_{i})}{c(t_{i-n:i-1})}$$ c is a count function.
-So you divide the occupancy frequency of the current tags by the frequency of the preceding tags.
-That gives you the probability the tag given the preceding tags.
+So you divide the frequency of the current tags by the frequency of the preceding tags.
+That gives you the probability of the tag given the preceding tags.

 ### $\pi$
 Similarly to the [Markov Chain](Markov%20models.md) $\pi$ encodes the probability that each state $q\in Q$ follows the BoS symbol. $\pi$ can be fixed in advance if you want to put constraints on what can come at the start, or you can estimate it from a corpus.
-So instead of words is about tags.
+So instead of words, is about tags.

 ### O
 The set of observed events: In PoS tagging, O contains words.
-This set has to be finite otherwise we can not finish.
+This set has to be finite, otherwise we can not finish.
 Every observation in O has to be able to be tagged from a state in Q.

 ### B